 Wicked has a brand new and original musical score by Stephen Schwartz, including dance numbers, touching ballads and soaring, powerful vocal performances that will leave you spellbound.

-After its success on Broadway, Wicked has been franchised and showcased around the world to rave reviews, with productions in Japan, Australia and Germany as well as here in London.
+After its success on Broadway, Wicked has been franchised and showcased around the world to rave reviews and there are plenty of reasons to see Wicked in London.
+Productions are also currently running as far afield as Japan, Australia and Germany.
 The untold story of the Witches of Oz is about to be revealed.......

 Seating PlanApollo Victoria Theatre Seating Plan